videolan/x265/doc/reST/cli.rst

 .. option:: --complex-analysis <0..4>

-	Increases the RD-level at points where the bitrate drops due to vbv.
+	Increases the RD level at points where quality drops due to VBV rate control enforcement.
 The number of CUs for which the RD is reconfigured is determined based on the strength.
 Strength 1 gives the best FPS, strength 4 gives the best SSIM.
 Strength 0 switches this feature off.
 	Default: 0.

 	Effective for RD levels 4 and below.